mfresonke/ngrokker/README.md

 [![GoDoc](https://godoc.org/github.com/mfresonke/ngrokker?status.svg)](https://godoc.org/github.com/mfresonke/ngrokker)

 `ngrokker` wraps the `ngrok` shell command, allowing you to programmatically create an introspective tunnel.
 For more information about ngrok, see https://ngrok.com.

+Created for the [send2phone](https://github.com/mfresonke/send2phone) utility.

+This package is in alpha state.
+Contributions are welcome and encouraged!
 ## Prerequisites
 You must have `ngrok` installed and available on your `$PATH`.
 See https://ngrok.com/download.
 ## Installing